A Numerical PDEs Approach to Evolution Equations in Shape Analysis Based on Regularized Morphoelasticity: Variational Formulation with Smoothing Regularization

 We first analyze the elastic strain term.
 The internal energy stored in the body is due to the elastic strain, $\tens{\varepsilon}_g = \tens{\varepsilon}(\vec{u}) - \tens{G}$.
 The strain energy density, $\Psi$, for an isotropic linear elastic material is given by \cite{sadd2020elasticity}:

 where $\lambda$ and $\mu$ are the Lamé constants.

 To enforce smoothness, we add a penalty term proportional to the squared $L^2$-norm of the displacement field with an operator.
-This term penalizes sharp curvatures in $\vec{u}$, obtains a smoother transformation.
+This term penalizes sharp curvatures in $\vec{u}$ and yields a smoother transformation.
 The regularization energy is:

 where $\kappa > 0$ is a regularization parameter that controls the trade-off between accommodating the growth and maintaining the smoothness of the displacement, and $L$ is a linear operator acting on $\vec{u}$.